This article is part of The Ascender, the Highrise platform for articles and resources.

 • There is peer support within the group.
 Clients support each other's ambitions and hold each other accountable.

-Advantages of group coaching
+Advantages of group coaching:

 • Group coaching is cost-effective when compared to other coaching styles.